Commentary from the General Secretary >>>

 Tonolli Memorial Awards

-The Tonolli Memorial Fund for Furthering Limnology in Developing Countries has adequate funding from the interest of the endowment and from contributions to award a few scholarships to assist the training of young scientists from developing countries.
+The Tonolli Memorial Fund for Furthering Limnology in Developing Countries has adequate funding from the interest of the endowment and from contributions to award a few scholarships to assist the research training of young scientists from developing countries.
 Applications should include detailed documentation of candidates and letters of recommendation.
 Submissions should be made to General Secretary Wetzel for distribution to and evaluation by the Committee.
 The Committee evaluates proposals twice annually, in January and July.

 Publication of Congress Proceedings